New York State Route 41: Cortland to Skaneateles

 Now in the adjacent village of Homer, US 11 and NY 41 meet I-81 once more by way of a lengthy exit ramp internally designated as NY 930Q by NYSDOT.
-The two routes continue on into the village center, where they meet the southern terminus of NY 90.
+The two routes continue on through the Village of Homer, where they meet the southern terminus of NY 90.
 The overlap between US 11 and NY 41 ends three blocks later when NY 41 leaves US 11 and follows Clinton Street to the northwest.
 NY 41 intersects with NY 281 before leaving Homer village.

 Just over 2 mi northwest of the Homer village limits in the town of Homer, NY 41 intersects with NY 41A, its only suffixed route.
 While NY 41A heads off to the west, NY 41 heads north through the town of Scott and into the Onondaga County town of Spafford, where it becomes East Lake Road and begins to parallel Skaneateles Lake.
 NY 41 heads northwest through Spafford, running atop a long, narrow hill bounded by Skaneateles Lake to the west and Otisco Lake to the east.
 At Borodino, a hamlet in northern Spafford, NY 41 meets the southern terminus of NY 174.
 North of Borodino, NY 41 follows a more lakeside routing through the towns of Spafford and Skaneateles to the village of Skaneateles, where NY 41 ends at a junction with US 20.